Hlyrnir/Passport/README.md

 #### Description

-This repository can be used to add authorization to Minimal API endpoints.
+Passport can be used for authorization in a Mediator project.
+For each message, a required visa can be defined, and only if the holder is authorized, the message will be processed.

 - PassportVisa: For every endpoint you can specify a mandatory visa.
 This visa has to be issued to a passport in order to authorize any request.
 - Passport: A passport has to be enabled and valid to generate a authentication token.